 time to prepare ballots.

-3.5 Campaigning

-Candidates will be given the opportunity to give a brief verbal presentation to those

-attending at the first meeting of Council prior to voting.
-This presentation may include visual

-aids, hand-outs, or other presentation material.

-3.6 Voting Process
+Elections Process

-The nominating committee shall be responsible for overseeing the voting process for parent

-members and may enlist the help of a staff member to conduct the voting process and count votes.
+The nominating committee may enlist the help of a staff member to conduct the voting process and count votes.

-The nominating committee will ensure that only parents of pupils enrolled at the school receive

-ballots.

 On Election night, the nominating committee will:

-Welcome those in attendance and outline the evening’s purpose and process
+Welcome those in attendance and outline the evening’s purpose and process;

-Introduce the candidates and invite them to speak for a three (3) minute maximum prior to the commencement of voting
+Invite the nominees to speak for a three (3) minute maximum prior to the commencement of voting – this should include which positions they have identified as first, second and third choice preferences;

+Where there are more nominations than available positions for parents (maximum of 12), a voting process will be undertaken:

+The nominating committee will ensure that only parents of pupils enrolled at the school receive ballots.
+Each parent will receive a ballot with a list of nominees, from which they can choose 12 representatives;

+No voting by proxy is permitted;

+Voting will be done by secret ballot;

+The nominees with the highest number of votes (top twelve) are the elected parent members of Council;

+If there is a tie for twelfth place, voting will be repeated with only the names of those two candidates.
+Should this second round of voting not resolve the tie, the Principal shall decide the winner by lot;

-Announce the results of the voting by listing only the names of the successful candidates.
+The Nominating Committee will announce the results of the voting by listing only the names of the successful candidates.

-3.7 Acclamations

-If there are less than the required number of parent member nominees, all eligible nominees will be acclaimed and no general election will be held.
+Where there are less than the required number of parent member nominees, all eligible nominees will be acclaimed and no general election will be held.

-This process may result in acclamations for subsequent positions, in which case the

-acclaimed parent’s name shall be removed from the ballots for remaining positions and

-so on.

-3.8 Ties

-In the event of a tie for the most votes, voting for the position will be repeated with only

-the names of those candidates that tied for first place remaining on the ballots.
-Should

-this second round of voting not resolve the tie, the Principal shall decide the winner by

-lot.

-Each parent in attendance shall receive one ballot per position being contested.
-Elections

-shall take place one contested position at a time starting with the Chair and followed by

-Vice-Chair, Treasurer, Secretary, Fundraising Coordinator, Volunteer Coordinator, OCASC Representative, Communications Coordinator/Web Master and, if necessary, parent member at large in that order.
+Once the new slate of parent members of Council is confirmed, those members will determine Council Executive and Member Roles by reviewing original nomination form preferences (Chair, Vice-Chair, Treasurer, Secretary, Fundraising Coordinator, Volunteer Coordinator, OCASC Representative, Communications Coordinator/Web Master and, if necessary, parent member at large in that order) to ensure that all roles are filled.
+The outgoing Chair will facilitate this discussion.

-No voting by proxy is permitted.
-Voting will be done by secret ballot.

-Since there can be up to 5 parent members at large on the council, voting for this position

-will only be necessary if more than 5 parents wish to serve in that capacity.
-The results of

-each election will be announced prior to the start of voting on the next position, at which

-point the elected parent’s name shall be removed from the ballots for remaining positions.

-3.9 Vacancies
+Vacancies

 In the event of a vacancy in a parent member office, the Chair shall find and appoint a parent volunteer to hold the office for the remainder of the term.
-The appointment of an

-officer to fill a vacancy requires ratification by a simple majority vote of the council at the council meeting that follows the appointment.
+If the vacancy is an Officer position, the appointment requires ratification by a simple majority vote of the council at the council meeting that follows the appointment.

 Should the office of chair be vacant, the responsibility of finding and appointing a replacement

 will fall to the vice-chair.
-Should both chair and vice-chair offices are vacant, this responsibility
+Should both chair and vice-chair offices be vacant, this responsibility

 will fall to the treasurer and so on.